clsacramento/kube-inst/README.md

 ## Complimentary configuration

-Here we will deploy some addons services, such as, the DNS and the Dashboard that will complute the k8s installation.
+Here we will deploy some addons services, such as:
+* DNS
+* Dashboard
+* Grafana / Heapster / InfluxDB
+* Registry
+* Jenkins

 ### Run the playbook:
 ~~~